 Remember to check-in with your school and/or your teacher/s if you need support.

 Copyright in the C2C Materials is owned by, or in the case of some third party materials, licensed to, the State of Queensland.
 Apart from use authorised by the licence or permitted under the Copyright Act 1968, all rights are reserved.

-The instructions on how to unzip the two-week units of work are available:
+The instructions on how to unzip the learning packages are available: